AMeddis/IntrotoR-for-Basic-Statistics/README.md

 The course takes place at the Center for Sundhed og Samfund - CSS - Øster Farimagsgade 5, 1014 Copenhagen.
 Classes run from 8:00 to 15:00 both days in class 35.3.13.

+## Materials:
+In the folders you can find the slides for the Lectures and the Exercises.
+Solutions will be uploaded after each class.

 ## What do you need for the course:
 You will work with your own laptop.
 You will need Internet during the course.
 It is your own responsibility to be able to connect.